kubad543/PLC/README.md

+# PLC Projects

 This repository contains several projects related to PLC controllers, covering various aspects of industrial automation.
-The projects range from water level control systems to production line automation and traffic light control systems, among others.
+The projects include water level control systems, production line automation, traffic light control systems, and more.
 Each project is fully functional and can serve as a foundation for further development in the field of industrial automation.